Enjoy your perfect Lake District day out at Wordsworth Grasmere and discover the home of William Wordsworth, one of England’s most famous poets

 In 1799 William Wordsworth arrived in Grasmere aged 29, largely unknown and writing innovative poetry in a new style.
 Whilst living at Dove Cottage with his family, Wordsworth wrote many of his greatest poems and his sister, Dorothy, kept her Grasmere journal.
 Visit Dove Cottage & Wordsworth Museum in Grasmere and discover the story of this remarkable time in his life.

-Explore the Garden-Orchard and The Woodland, enjoy spectacular views from the Viewing Station and discover Wordsworth’s radical and creative life in the Museum.
+Explore the Garden-Orchard and the Woodland, enjoy spectacular views from the Viewing Station and discover Wordsworth’s radical and creative life in the Museum.

 With so much to do, you’ll lose track of time – our immersive family experience has something for everyone: interactive displays, fun hands-on activities, trails and even our own Minecraft world.